 Hits.
 Page views.
 Bounce rates.
 Oh my.
 Chances are you’re having to consider analytics to understand the impact of your content.
 Whether we develop content marketing or a content product, we’re more accountable than ever for whether content gets results.
 That’s not surprising.
 What does surprise me is the range of challenges we still face to get useful, actionable data about our content’s impact.

 I’ve heard lots of complaints about these challenges and still do.
 Understandable.
 But no one is going to figure this out for us.
 I feel now it’s time to pull up our diapers and roll up our sleeves to not only solve for content analytics but also to evolve this effort into content intelligence.
-I explain some essentials for getting your data ducks in a row here.
 Today, I offer these don’ts to set your content intelligence effort up for success.

 We hear buzz words such as “data-driven organizations.”
 Yet I am amazed at how difficult accessing content-related data is at midsize and enterprise organizations.
 From a data standpoint, content teams are treated as second-class citizens.
 This lack of access can be obvious, such as no one on the content team has a user account for Google Analytics or Adobe Analytics.
 But more often it’s subtle, such as: